 How To Repurpose a Men’s Dress Shirt to a DIY Drawstring Backpack

-Preparing the Dress Shirt Fabric
+1. Preparing the Dress Shirt Fabric

-Since you want the pieces to be rectangular, you will need to cut off the bottom curve of the shirt.
-The first picture is with the bottom of the shirt still on to give you an idea of where I cut.
+Since you want the pieces to be rectangular, make sure to cut off the bottom curve of the shirt.
+The above picture is with the bottom hem of the shirt still there to give you an idea of where I cut the rectangle from.

-When cutting, do note the location of the buttons and adjust accordingly if they’re going to be in inopportune positions when it comes time to sew the pieces together.
+NOTE FOR CUTTING: Note the location of the buttons and adjust accordingly if they’re going to be in inopportune positions when it comes time to sew the pieces together.

-Sewing the Dress Shirt Pieces Together
+2. Sewing the Dress Shirt Pieces Together

 You don’t want the backpack to gape at the holes, allowing the contents to fall out!
-I used a white thread on my white shirt, and you can’t even notice it.
+I used a white thread on my white shirt, and you can barely notice it above, right?

-Sewing the Drawstring Casing
+3. Sewing the Drawstring Casing

 Once you’ve sewn the casings, remove the clips.

-Sewing the Two Sides of the Drawstring Backpack Together
+4. Sewing the Two Sides of the Drawstring Backpack Together

 When sewing the sides, DO NOT stitch past the bottom of the casing.
 If you do, you will close that hole, and you won’t be able to insert the rope later on.

-Here is a picture of the right sides facing each other with the bottom and two side seams sewn.
+Above shows the right sides facing each other with the bottom and two side seams sewn.

-Attaching the Drawstring to the Backpack
+5. Attaching the Drawstring to the Backpack

 Now, you’ll have to make a way to attach the ropes to the bottom of the backpack.

-Inserting the Grommet Into the Shirt Bottom
+A. Inserting the Grommet Into the Shirt Bottom

 Thus, I decided to use grommets/eyelets to make holes at each corner of the bottom of the bag.
 I put the grommets in after the backpack was sewn.

-So, when picking your eyelet size, I recommend one large enough where the beginning and end of your drawstring material will comfortably fit through.
+So, when picking your eyelet size, I recommend one large enough where the beginning and end of your drawstring material will comfortably fit through!

-Winding the Drawstring Through
+B. Winding the Drawstring Through

 In this case, your loose string end will be hanging on the side of the backpack with the buttons.
 This will be the side you ultimately tie the knot on.

 Once you get to the opposite side of the casing, feed the yarn through the other casing going back towards the side you started on.

 Tie a knot in the ends of the two sides of the drawstring.
 Make it big enough that it doesn’t go back through the grommet.

 At this point, if you need to adjust the length of the drawstring, you can do so.
 My husband liked his yarn a little longer, but when I put the backpack on me, it did some definite sagging!

-Conclusion – Men’s Dress Shirt Repurpose Project Complete!
+Men’s Dress Shirt Repurpose Project–Complete!

 Now you’ve repurposed a men’s dress shirt into a cute and fun DIY drawstring backpack.
 Think of all the fun places you can carry it!

-And if you have any other ideas for repurposing men’s dress shirts, let me know in the comments.
+And if you have any other ideas for repurposing men’s dress shirts, let me know.
 Seriously, my husband blows through his work clothes!